Canoo, the electric vehicle startup formed from Faraday Future’s ashes, seeks $200 million – TechCrunch

 Initially, Canoo will target customers in Los Angeles and the Bay Area, with additional plans to expand to San Diego and Seattle when the company brings its commercial vehicles to market in 2021.

-Canoo plans to use blockchain technology to secure its subscription services and ensure an asset light approach to development by outsourcing its manufacturing in the U.S. and China, according to one person with knowledge of the company’s plans.
+Canoo plans to use blockchain technology to secure its subscription services and ensure an asset-light approach to development by outsourcing its manufacturing in the U.S. and China, according to one person with knowledge of the company’s plans.

 With the development of that subscription model, the car company is taking a page from the playbook other automakers are beginning to toy with.
 Despite the fact that Cadillac cancelled its Book subscription service late last year, companies like BMW, Volvo and Porsche have all pressed on with their experiments with subscriptions.

-As it rolls out its subscription service, Canoo is targeting a lower pricepoint than its competitors for its fully electric and “autonomous-ready” vehicles.
+As it rolls out its subscription service, Canoo is targeting a lower price point than its competitors for its fully electric and “autonomous-ready” vehicles.

 At the end of the day the company believes that there are more than 35 cities around the world that are suitable for its offering.

-The rebranding effort, and the company’s new name itself is indicative of its goals.
+The rebranding effort, and the company’s new name itself, is indicative of its goals.

 “We picked Canoo because it sounds distinctive, looks cool and creates a feeling of both relaxation and movement,” said Krause, in a statement.
 “For thousands of years, a canoe has been a simple, sustainable transportation device used all over the world.”